divio/divio-cloud-docs/introduction/django-05-database.rst

           - "db:postgres"
         env_file: .env-local

-Now in every runtime environment, the application will find the correct database connection values; in a cloud environment, it will find variables provided by the cloud infrastructure, while locally it will use the ones we supply via ``.env-local``.
+Now in every runtime environment, the application will find the correct database connection values:

+* in a cloud environment, it will find variables provided by the cloud infrastructure
+* locally it will use the ones we supply via ``.env-local``

 Again, this follows the Twelve-Factor principles. `We manage one codebase in version control, and deploy exactly the same codebase in every deployment <https://www.12factor.net/codebase>`_ - even locally.